 - 3.27.1 A need for strategic waste infrastructure has also been identified to support growth anticipated in the borough.
 Redbridge has prepared a Joint Waste Development Plan Document (DPD) with the London Boroughs of Newham, Havering and Barking and Dagenham (i.e. the East London Waste Authority- ELWA Boroughs).
 It sets a planning framework for the management of municipal and commercial waste throughout the ELWA boroughs from 2011 to 2021.
 The DPD safeguards sixteen existing waste management facilities across the ELWA area.
-Three of the safeguarded sites are in Redbridge: Chigwell Road Reuse and Recycling Centre, Ilford Recycling Centre and Goodmayes Hospital (small site for clinical waste). - 5.17 'Waste Capacity', if an existing waste management site is lost to non-waste use, an additional compensatory site provision will be required that normally meets the maximum throughput that the site could have achieved.
+Three of the safeguarded sites are in Redbridge: Chigwell Road Reuse and Recycling Centre, Ilford Recycling Centre and Goodmayes Hospital (small site for clinical waste). - 3.27.2 In accordance with London Plan (2016) policy 5.17 'Waste Capacity', if an existing waste management site is lost to nonwaste use, an additional compensatory site provision will be required that normally meets the maximum throughput that the site could have achieved.